 Preschool Art

-Here are some Tips for Setting up an Art Center:
+Setting up an Art Center:

+One way to encourage creativity is to set up an art center in your home.
 Keep supplies easily accessible, but have your child ask for permission to use materials such as paint, glue and glitter.

-Provide different types of paper, such as butcher paper, computer paper, construction paper, tissue paper, doilies, envelopes, finger paint paper, manila paper, newspaper, paper plates, roll paper, sand paper, and wrapping paper.
+Purchase different types of paper, such as butcher paper, computer paper, construction paper, tissue paper, doilies, envelopes, finger paint paper, manila paper, newspaper, paper plates, roll paper, sand paper, and wrapping paper.

 You may also want to keep the following available: